alronz/b2c-database-selection/MongoDB/Data Modeling/relational_data.md

 ##### One-To-Many Relationship

 An example of a one to many relationship, is the relationship between customer and his orders.
-Each customer can have many addresses but each address is mapped only for one customer.
+Each customer can have many addresses but each address is mapped only to one customer.
 To map this relationship using references, we can do that as shown below:

 Customer: